tvanantwerp/chicken-map-alx/spec.md

 ## Legal Requirements

 Based on Alexandria city ordinance:
-- Chickens CAN be kept within 200 feet of the owner's own dwelling
 - Chickens CANNOT be kept within 200 feet of other people's dwellings
 - A dwelling is defined as a building with one or more rooms used for living or sleeping purposes
 - Buildings are classified as dwellings if their USE field in buildings-use.csv is "Household"